rapidsai/ci-imgs/README.md

 # ci-imgs

-This repository contains the Dockerfile for the CI images used by RAPIDS.
-These images are built from the [rapidsai/mambaforge-cuda](https://github.com/rapidsai/mambaforge-cuda) images.
+This repository has been merged with [cibuildwheel-imgs](https://github.com/rapidsai/cibuildwheel-imgs).
+This repository used to contain only the dockerfile used for the CI images used by RAPIDS (these images are build from the [rapidsai/mambaforge-cuda](https://github.com/rapidsai/mambaforge-cuda) images).

+Added now to this repository are all the images used to build [RAPIDS pip wheel](https://rapids.ai/pip) releases.

+- `ci` images are conda CI images used for building RAPIDS.
+- `ci-wheel` images are for building manylinux-compliant wheels.
+They are also used to build pure-Python wheels, and for publishing wheels with twine
+- `citestwheel` images are for running wheel tests

+Old `cibuildwheels-imgs` repository is [here](https://github.com/rapidsai/cibuildwheel-imgs).

 ## `latest` tag